 An example of an intervention occurring in the conduct of social/behavioral research includes administering a paper-and-pencil survey to a group of elementary school student-subjects before and after the research investigator teaches a novel lesson to analyze their ideas and beliefs on a particular topic.
 This type of project involves human subjects because there is an intervention (a lesson plan the children would not otherwise receive) with living individuals.

-Interactions (45 CFR 46.102(f)) include communication or interpersonal contact between an investigator and subject.
+Interactions (45 CFR 46.102(e)(3)) include communication or interpersonal contact between an investigator and subject.

 An example of an interaction with a human subject occurring in the conduct of biomedical research includes a blood draw or finger stick for research purposes.
 In this case, there is an interaction with a living individual that is being done outside of the realm of regular patient care.